NAVRockClimber/NAVRockClimber.github.io/_posts/2019-12-16-handle-secrets-in-bc.md

 end;
 ```

 I immediately had this feeling telling me this is wrong on so many levels.
-At least the function is local function and you you do not blare it to every app installed with you.
-Unfortunately I had do learn later that many NAV/BC developers do not know what the problem is with situation this.
+At least the function is local function and you do not blare it to every app installed with you.
+Unfortunately I had to learn later that many NAV/BC developers do not know what the problem is with situation this.

 ## **The TL;DR**